Virginia Resources Updated: December 11, 2020

 Williams Mullen attorneys continue to serve our clients and have helped by assembling a legal resource page with alerts on federal and state actions related to COVID-19.
 An email sign-up is available so you can have legal alerts and updates sent as soon as they are published.

-A link to the Governor’s Office’s updated guidance document on the extension of the modified “Stay at Home” order can be found here.
+A link to the Governor’s Office’s guidance document for Executive Order 180 can be found here.

 The capacity limit for retailers is the lesser of the following: